serverless/blog/posts/2018-01-15-serverless-cors-api-gateway.md

 	          Ref: 'ApiGatewayRestApi'
 	```

-## CORS Preflight Requests
+# CORS Preflight Requests

 If you're not making a "simple request", your browser will send a **preflight request** to the resource using the `OPTIONS` method.
 The resource you're requesting will return with methods that are safe to send to the resource and may optionally return the headers that are valid to send across.

 Let's break that down.

-#### When does my browser send a preflight request?
+### When does my browser send a preflight request?

 Your browser will send a preflight request on almost all cross-origin requests.
-The exception are "simple requests", but it's a pretty narrow subset of requests.
+(The exceptions are "simple requests", but it's a pretty narrow subset of requests.)

 Basically, a simple request is only a `GET` request or a `POST` request with form data that has _no authentication_.
 If you're outside of that, it will need a preflight.

 If you use a `PUT` or `DELETE` request, it will send a preflight.
 If you use a `Content-Type` header outside of `application/x-www-form-urlencoded`, `multipart/form-data`, or `text/plain`, it will send a preflight.
 If you include any headers outside some very basic ones, such as Authentication headers, it will send a preflight.

-#### What's in the response to the preflight request?
+### What's in the response to the preflight request?

 The response to a preflight request includes the domains it allows to access the resources and the methods it allows at that resource, such as `GET`, `POST`, `PUT`, etc. It may also include headers that are allowed at that resource, such as `Authentication`.

-#### How do I handle preflight requests with Serverless?
+### How do I handle preflight requests with Serverless?

 To set up the preflight response, you'll need to configure an `OPTIONS` method handler at your endpoint in API Gateway.
 Fortunately, this is very simple with the Serverless Framework.

 Simply add `cors: true` to _each endpoint_ in your `serverless.yml`:

 ```yml
 # serverless.yml